opensuspect/podcast/readme.md

 ### Updating show info

 It's in the `$showinfo` array.
-It's very self explanatory.
+It's also very self explanatory.